 Call for contributions

-Artificial Intelligence (AI) is rapidly establishing itself as one of the most transformative technologies of the 21st century, redefining the boundaries of innovation and opening new perspectives in response to global challenges.
+Artificial Intelligence (AI) is increasingly recognized as one of the most transformative technologies of the 21st century, reshaping the frontiers of innovation and offering novel avenues to address global challenges.
 Its impact extends across key sectors such as industry, healthcare, education, environment, and finance.
-AI acts as a powerful catalyst, capable of optimizing processes, stimulating creativity, and offering sustainable solutions to the complex problems of our time.
+AI serves as a powerful catalyst, capable of optimizing processes, fostering creativity, and providing sustainable solutions to the multifaceted challenges of our era.Nevertheless, this technological revolution entails substantial scientific, ethical, societal, and environmental challenges that require rigorous reflection and interdisciplinary engagement.

 The conference Artificial Intelligence for Digital and Sustainable Transition (AIDIST’2026) is part of the fifth edition of the International Citizen Forum on Education and Interdisciplinary Research (FCIERI).
-It aims to explore how AI can contribute to a profound and balanced transformation of our societies, while addressing the critical issues linked to its deployment.
+It seeks to examine how AI can foster a profound and equitable transformation of contemporary societies, while critically addressing the challenges associated with its implementation.

 To answer this question, contributions to the conference will be organized around five interrelated tracks, each addressing a key dimension of AI’s impact on society.

-This track explores how AI technologies can contribute to ecological resilience and to building a more environmentally conscious society by optimizing the use of natural resources, reducing the environmental impact of human activities, and promoting more sustainable economic models.
+This track investigates how AI technologies may foster ecological resilience and support the development of a more environmentally conscious society by optimizing natural resource utilization, minimizing the ecological footprint of human activities, and advancing sustainable economic paradigms..

-The contributions within this theme will highlight concrete advances in AI applied to areas such as renewable energy management, biodiversity preservation, greenhouse gas emission reduction, and climate change mitigation.
+Contributions under this theme will showcase tangible advancements in AI applications across domains such as renewable energy management, biodiversity conservation, greenhouse gas mitigation, and climate change adaptation.

-This track is intended for AI researchers and practitioners, with a focus on scientific and technical contributions that address the challenges of sustainable development.
-Submissions may include, for example, intelligent resource management systems, real-time ecosystem monitoring models, or tools to raise awareness of ecological issues.
+This track targets AI researchers and practitioners, emphasizing scientific and technical contributions that address key challenges in sustainable development.
+Submissions may encompass intelligent resource management systems, real-time ecosystem monitoring frameworks, or educational tools designed to enhance ecological awareness.

-- AI and the sustainable management of natural resources
+- AI for the sustainable governance and optimization of natural resources

 - AI for sustainable agriculture and responsible food systems

-- AI for circular economy and sustainable innovation
+- AI for advancing the circular economy and fostering sustainable innovation

-- Green AI: towards sustainable and low-impact artificial intelligence
+- Green AI: advancing sustainable and energy-efficient artificial intelligence

 - AI in preventive, predictive, and personalized medicine